Perspective: Supreme Court Sides with First Amendment Freedoms, But Questions Linger

 While the court largely leaned toward strong protections for religious freedom, speech and assembly this term, it was less decisive on press freedom.
 And as with many Supreme Court findings, the cases this term answered several key First Amendment questions, but raised others.

-By Freedom Forum staff, with Gene Policinski, Freedom Forum senior fellow for the First Amendment, and Tony Mauro, special correspondent for the Freedom Forum.
-Tony has covered the U.S. Supreme Court since 1979 and is contributing U.S. Supreme Court correspondent for the National Law Journal and ALM Media.
+By Freedom Forum staff, with Gene Policinski, Freedom Forum senior fellow for the First Amendment, and Tony Mauro, Freedom Forum Fellow for the First Amendment.